janvandermeulen/REMLA-group10/documents/A1Submission.md

 Reviewer: Michael Chan

 We uploaded the data to the a remote gdrive cloud bucket using dvc.
 The data is now versioned and can be accessed by all team members.
-Furthermore, we creared a reproduction pipeline.
+Furthermore, we created a reproduction pipeline.
 We have encountered some issues with DVC pull and it may not pull from cloud, in which case run dvc repro to reproduce the files.

 ### Task 3: Report metrics using DVC
 Pull request: https://github.com/janvandermeulen/REMLA-group10/pull/4